 4. Do people have souls?

-Answer: Let’s consider this question in four perspectives such Spirituality, Science, religion and Philosophy.
+Answer: Let’s consider this question from four perspectives; Spirituality, Science, religion, and Philosophy.

 Spirituality – It’s not something we can prove, but there are billions of people who believe they do exist; some in fact even believe they can feel it (ex. near death experiences).

 Religion – Most religions also believe in souls.
 Although to be fair depending on your religion, you might be able to argue against it (for example if I’m right about reincarnation, which will certainly depend on your religious viewpoint).